-- Install an on-premises data gateway on the same local computer as SQL Server (in production, it would typically be a different computer).
+- Install an on-premises data gateway on the same local computer as SQL Server.
+In production, the gateway would usually be on a different computer.

-If you're not a gateway administrator and don't want to install a gateway yourself, contact a gateway administrator in your organization.
-They can create the required data source definition to connect your dataset to your SQL Server database.
-If you're planning to use a stored procedure, you should use Import Data connectivity mode.
+If you're not a gateway administrator, or don't want to install a gateway yourself, ask a gateway administrator in your organization to create the required data source definition to connect your dataset to your SQL Server database.

 Create and publish a Power BI Desktop file

-Use the following procedure to create a basic Power BI report using the AdventureWorksDW sample database.
-Publish the report to the Power BI service, so that you get a dataset in Power BI, which you can then configure and refresh in subsequent steps.
+Use the following procedure to create a basic Power BI report that uses the AdventureWorksDW2017 sample database.
+Publish the report to the Power BI service to get a Power BI dataset, which you configure and refresh in later steps.

 In Power BI Desktop, on the Home tab, select Get data > SQL Server.

-In the SQL Server database dialog box, enter the Server and Database (optional) names, make sure the Data Connectivity mode is Import, and then select OK.
+In the SQL Server database dialog box, enter the Server and Database (optional) names, and make sure the Data Connectivity mode is set to Import.

-We're not using Advanced options in this tutorial, but note that you can specify a SQL statement and set other options like using SQL Server Failover.
+Optionally, under Advanced options, you could specify a SQL statement and set other options like using SQL Server Failover.

-If you're unable to authenticate, make sure you select the correct authentication method and use an account with database access.
+If authentication fails, make sure you selected the correct authentication method and used an account with database access.
 In test environments, you might use Database authentication with an explicit username and password.
 In production environments, you typically use Windows authentication.
-Refer to Troubleshooting refresh scenarios and contact your database administrator for additional assistance.
+For more assistance, see Troubleshoot refresh scenarios, or contact your database administrator.

 If an Encryption Support dialog box appears, select OK.

-In the Navigator dialog box, select the DimProduct table, then select Load.
+In the Navigator dialog box, select the DimProduct table, and then select Load.

 In the Power BI Desktop Report view, in the Visualizations pane, select the Stacked column chart.